sven-gerlach/secure-my-spot-api/README.md

 >**Note 2**: verify a cronjob is registered with `crontab -l`.
 A script needs to run once a week that runs the "certbot renew" command inside the certbot container.
 The command this cronjob runs is `doppler run --scope /home/ec2-user/secure-my-spot-api -- docker-compose -f docker-compose.deploy.yml run --rm certbot sh -c "certbot renew"` and essentially ensures that the https certificate with LetsEncrypt is renewed when needed (once a quarter).

 ### Render
+1. Generate requirements.txt with `pipenv requirements > requirements.txt`.
+When running the build command `pip install -r requirements.txt` on Render it may be necessary to manually adjust some package versions in the requirements.txt file.

 #### Postgres
 The PG db is deployed with [Neon](https://console.neon.tech/app/projects).